DaemonStark/Learning_React/Installation of React.md

 ### Change parameters according to your own files
 - Following tutorialspoint method here follow accordingly.

+Node Js Must be installed first!
+Get it from its official website!

 * Step 1 - install create-react-app
 Browse through the desktop and install the Create React App using command prompt as shown below − <br>
+Enter these commands one by one first!
+* npm init
+* npm install create-react-app
 <br>
 C:\Users\Tutorialspoint>cd C:\Users\Tutorialspoint\Desktop\   <br>
 C:\Users\Tutorialspoint\Desktop>npx create-react-app my-app   <br>